mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 gun/missile system in the front position on each side, with a co-axial machinegun.
 The weapon station for these incudes space for a gunner and loader, with 18 rounds for the gun and three missiles.
-The central and rear stations mount AC- 40 medium automatic cannon, with a single operator and hopper containing 200 rounds for each gun.
+The central and rear stations mount AC-40 medium automatic cannon, with a single operator and hopper containing 200 rounds for each gun.
 All guns have a co-axial machinegun.